pwscup/pwssite/2022/markdown/cup22_e.md

 </div>

 ## What's New
 - Sep.
+16th, 2022:
+    - The Final Round (Anonymization phase) has started!
+    - Released the deadline of the Anonymization phase in the Final Round.
+- Sep.
 12th, 2022: Updated the schedule
 - Sep.
 4th, 2022: Updated the schedule
 - Sep.
 2nd, 2022: The Preliminary Round (Attack phase) has started!
 - Aug.
-29th, 2022: Released the deadline of Anonymization phase in Preliminary Round.
+29th, 2022: Released the deadline of Anonymization phase in the Preliminary Round.
 - Aug.
 18th, 2022:
     - The Preliminary Round (Anonymization phase) has started!
     - PWS CUP 2022 system is now available.